Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A quick history of Gallo-Roman France

-When the Romans arrived, they found – rather than the baguettes or cafés they might have been led to expect – a mish-mash of warlike, druid-worshipping Celtic tribes, which they of course decided to invade and subdue.
+When the Romans arrived, rather than the baguettes or cafés they might have been led to expect, they found a mish-mash of warlike, druid-worshipping Celtic tribes, which they of course decided to invade and subdue.

 There were two main Roman invasions.
-The first was around 120 BC or so, when Marseille was under siege by unfriendly attackers and called on Rome for help – which she willingly provided, establishing a large colony known as the Narbonnaise.
+The first was around 120 BCE, when Marseille was under siege by unfriendly attackers and called on Rome for help – which she willingly provided, establishing a large colony known as the Narbonnaise.

 If you've visited this region, you'll understand why the Romans were not inclined to leave: beaches, snowy mountains, fertile land...